gustavorviana/Sharp-Orm/README.md

 using(Query<User> query = new Query<User>())
 {
     User user = query.Find(1);//Retrieving a user by id (to use this function, it is necessary that some property has the Key attribute)
+    //OR
+    query.Where("Id", 1);//Signals to the query that only users with id 1 should be selected (WHERE `Id` = 1). query.FirstOrDefault();//Returns the first value that meets the specifications, or returns null if it does not.
 }
 ```